 “Judy Garland before a concert at the Crown Auditorium.
 Garland got herself together in no time, smiled though her skin was breaking, playfully kicked a leg into the air and asked, ‘Do you want to direct me in a scene or just let it happen?’
 An echo, I guessed, of many another picture in her life.
 ‘When I’m finished singing, I’ll come down front and sign autographs.
 Should be good for Time.’
 She knew her audience.”

 For the next several months I was on a personal mission to find out how to obtain a copy of this image.
 At that point I would have been happy with a good xerox copy.
 Conversations and connections later (Chicago like any other place is a small town once you access a corner of it), I am introduced by email by a woman who knows Art well.
 Art and I meet several times, including at a reception at his wife Florence’s vintage book shop for Parisian gallery owners who have exhibited Art’s work.
 And we become friends.
 Adorable man.
 I purchase FOUR original prints from Art of this session, in a sequence, two leading up to the published image and one after, all signed and one specially inscribed.

-These images move from Chicago to Philadelphia … and now occupy a place of honor in our new Manhattan home.
-[In an intentionally fuzzy photo of our newly installed friends — the previously published image is in the bottom left corner … the images flow in sequence from top left, top right, bottom left, bottom right.]
+These images move from Chicago to Philadelphia, and now occupy a place of honor in our new Manhattan home.
+Here is an intentionally-fuzzy photo of our newly installed friends — the previously published image is in the bottom left corner.

 For more about Art Shay’s photographs refer to his representatives at Stephen Daiter Gallery in Chicago and web content based on their 2007 Art Shay exhibit timed to coincide with the Chicago History Museum show.